ppy/osu-wiki/news/2021-02-01-mappers-report-january.md

 ## <a id="rc-changes"></a>Ranking Criteria Changes

 The ranking criteria continues to change, even in 2021.
-Here, we’ve gathered all changes which happened so far.
+Here, we’ve gathered all changes that have happened so far.

 ### osu!catch